Want to know more?

 Lorraine Whalley, RSW (she/her) Executive Director

-Lorraine has been a member of the Fredericton Sexual Assault Centre Collective since 1983 and on staff since 1984.
+Lorraine has been a member of the SVNB Collective since 1983 and on staff since 1984.
 Lorraine has been a dedicated activist for over 30 years, working toward the eradication of violence against women.
 She has worked with hundreds of committed volunteers and staff at SVNB to deliver preventative education programs, group and individual counselling to survivors of sexual violence, and actively promote social change.
 Lorraine sits on a variety of provincial committees, such as the NB Domestic Violence Death Review Committee and the NB Working Group on Human Trafficking.

 e-mail